Debris from bridge crashes onto train tracks in Boston

-BOSTON (WHDH) — Debris from a Boston bridge came crashing down onto train tracks Monday night, causing delays as crews clean everything up.
+BOSTON (WHDH) - Debris from a Boston bridge came crashing down onto train tracks Monday night, causing delays as crews cleared the scene.

+No trains were on the tracks at the time and no injuries were reported.

-The debris on the tracks is impacting service for both Amtrak and the Commuter Rail.
-Both the MBTA and Amtrak said trains are being rerouted until the concrete can be removed.
+The debris on the tracks is impacting service for both Amtrak and the Commuter Rail on track two.
+The MBTA and Amtrak said trains are being rerouted to track one and three until the concrete can be removed.

 (Copyright (c) 2018 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)